ccoutant/dwarf-locations/005-locations-on-stack.md

 > (which serves as an index into a separate section containing location
 > lists).
 >
-> A single location description specifies the storage bank that holds
+> A single location description specifies the storage bank that holds a
-> a program object and a position within that storage bank where the
+> program object and a position within that storage bank where the
 > program object starts.
 The position within the storage bank is
-> expressed as a bit offset relative to the start of the storage bank.
+> expressed as a zero-based bit offset relative to the start of the
+> storage bank.
 >
 > A storage bank is a linear stream of bits that can hold values.
-Each
-> storage bank has a size in bits and can be accessed using a
+The
-> zero-based bit offset.
-The ordering of bits within a storage bank
+> ordering of bits within a storage bank uses the bit numbering and
-> uses the bit numbering and direction conventions that are appropriate to
+> direction conventions that are appropriate to the current language on
-> the current language on the target architecture.
+> the target architecture.
 >
 > There are five kinds of storage banks:
 >